itsbaloski/HR-Employees-Analysis/README.md

 # Human Resources Employee Analysis

 ## Overview
 This repository contains an analysis of employee data to uncover insights about demographics, work patterns, and turnover rates in the organization.
-The data analysis process involved using SQL for data cleaning and preparation, Power BI for visualization, and Python for further analysis.
+The data analysis process involved using SQL for data cleaning and preparation, Power BI for visualization.

 ## Files in the Repository